 So what exactly are Vaginal Infections?

 It is a broad term to explain the various conditions that can affect the hygiene of feminine health.
-No one knows what exactly is a vaginal infection but surely it is analyzed by the common symptoms such as Vaginal itching, painful sexual intercourse, discomfort while urinating, discharge and much more.
+No one knows what exactly is a vaginal infection but surely it is analyzed by the common symptoms such as vaginal itching, painful sexual intercourse, pain while urinating or vaginal discharge.
 One should know the causes and factors affecting vaginal health.

 Symptoms of Vaginal infections

 Any change in the smell or color of the vaginal discharge can indicate an infection in the vagina.
 Some of the symptoms that women commonly experience during a vaginal infection are mentioned below-